 Search engines can tell the difference.

-You just have to get above the threshold bounce rate down.
+You just have to get the site’s bounce rate down below the minimal threshold.

-Here are a few charts that might help you understand what should be your baseline, brought to you by CXL.
+Here are a few charts that might help you understand what your baseline should be, brought to you by CXL.

 Bounce rates by industry, showing what averages might look like for your site vs. those in your niche.

-Your target audience and the type of your content will impact your bounce rates.
+Your target audience and the type of your site content will impact your bounce rates.

-The following are good general “rules of thumb” for bounce rates (but will change by industry, geography, page/post type and content type):
+The following are good general “rules of thumb” for bounce rates (but will change by industry, search engine results pages, geography, page, post type, and content type):

 • Bounce rates of 26-40 are considered excellent.
 It’s tough to improve from there as many users will bounce.
 It’s the nature of the web.